ColeDeanShepherd/OSFPS/README.md

     - server delta encodes current state relative to each client's latest ack'ed snapshot
       - only send changed properties?
       - compress entire delta?
-* Fix "InvalidOperationException: The NativeArray has been deallocated, it is not allowed to access it"

-#### High-Priority

 * Auto pickup weapon if empty or matches type
 * Improve networked shot intervals (send time shot)
 * Add more weapons.